 Primary outcome:

-(1) Successful blood pressure response, defined as 20% increase of MAP.
-The definition of the increase is (before MAP - after MAP) / before MAP.
-Before MAP is defined as edian of MAP measured during 30 minstart bolus.
-After MAP is defined as median of MAP measured during 30 min after the end of bolus.
+(1) Successful blood pressure response, defined as ≥20% increase of MAP.
+The definition of the increase is calculated as (before MAP - after MAP) / before MAP.
+Before MAP is defined as the median of MAP measured during the 30 minutes prior to starting the fluid bolus therapy.
+After MAP is defined as the median of MAP measured during the 30 minutes after the end of bolus.

 Secondary outcomes: